-Alignment in Design: A Complete Guide to Types & Best Practices (2026)
+Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

-Alignment is one of the most fundamental — and most underestimated — principles in visual design.
+Alignment is one of the most fundamental — and most underestimated — principles in visual and UI design.
 It’s the strategic arrangement of elements relative to one another, a shared edge, or a common baseline.
 Done well, alignment creates order, harmony, and effortless readability.
-Done poorly, it makes even beautiful content feel disorganized.
+Done poorly, it makes even beautiful content feel disorganized and unprofessional.

 Create visually polished user interfaces with UXPin’s design toolkit — including Auto Layout with real flexbox properties for pixel-perfect alignment.
 Sign up for a free trial.